 Restricted driver’s licence

 You cannot operate any motor vehicle until you are issued a restricted driver’s licence.
-If you do, you can receive additional charges of driving while suspended, vehicle seizure and additional sanctions/penalties.

 The driver examiner may request that you show your Ignition Interlock Program Application Form.